mil-tokyo/controllable-story-completion-pilot-study/README.md

      --output_dir /path/to/output/pplm/
 ```

+#### Note

+The results presented in our paper were obtained using version 4.8.1 of HuggingFace Transformers in Seq2SeqLM finetuning.
+We use one NVIDIA V100 GPU for each training and each inference.

 ## Citation

 If you find this repository helpful for your work, please consider citing the related paper.